 About Us

-Vesta - Specialist Family Support CIC was formerly known as Polish Domestic Violence Helpline (PDVH).
+Vesta - Specialist Family Support CIC was formerly known as the Polish Domestic Violence Helpline (PDVH).
 PDVH supported Polish victims of domestic violence since 2014.
 We set up the first UK-wide helpline specifically for Polish people who experienced domestic abuse.
-It was founded by Ewa Wilcock, she developed it initially as a project within a local charity, Cheshire Without Abuse.
-National interest in the helpline grew quickly and in 2015 we registered as a charitable incorporated organisation and developed our services independently.
+It was founded by Ewa Wilcock, who developed it initially as a project within a local charity, Cheshire Without Abuse.
+National interest in the helpline grew quickly, and in 2015 we registered as a charitable incorporated organisation and developed our services independently.
 Apart from the helpline, we offered telephone counselling and a domestic abuse recovery programme for Polish women, Gateway.
+In 2017, we were one of the shortlisted finalists for the prestigious Diversity Award in the gender category, which was a great recognition of our work for Polish victims of domestic violence.

-There was a growing demand for our services and we decided to change the way we operate to continue to provide invaluable support to Polish families.
-In September 2018 we registered Vesta - Specialist Family Support CIC which is our new name and new organisation.
+There was a growing demand for our services, and we decided to change how we operate to continue providing invaluable support to Polish families.
+In September 2018, we registered Vesta - Specialist Family Support CIC, our new name and organisation.
 We extended our support offer to respond to the growing needs of our clients.
 We support families affected by domestic abuse through specialist courses for victims and perpetrators.
-We also focus on improving the parenting skills and the general well-being of Polish families, we offer a parenting course and counselling.
+We also focus on improving parenting skills and the general well-being of Polish families; we offer parenting courses and counselling.

-We offer competitive prices for our services and we are also looking at alternative ways of funding our projects.
+We offer competitive prices for our services and look at alternative ways of funding our projects.

 We offer our services remotely across England and Wales.